-Summer can be a season of fun for kids.
-School’s out, and they’re ready for pool parties, barbecues, weeknight ice cream outings and cool camps where they can meet lifelong friends.
+Summer is a season of fun for kids.
+School's out, and they're ready for pool parties, barbecues, weeknight ice cream outings and camps where they can meet lifelong friends.

 In the midst of all this excitement, it's important to know how to keep kids safe.
 Spending time in the sun is OK, as long as your child is protected by sunscreen with adequate SPF, but proper hydration, clothing and rest periods are key to avoiding serious heat illnesses – the most severe being heat stroke.
 Heat exhaustion symptoms, a milder form of heat illness, often precede heat stroke.

 Cases of heat stroke spike at the end of June into July each year and continue through August.
-Troy Smurawa, M.D., Director of Pediatric Sports Medicine at the Children’s Health Andrews Institute for Orthopaedics and Sports Medicine, tells us that heat stroke in children can be extremely serious.
+Troy Smurawa, M.D., Director of Pediatric Sports Medicine at the Children's Health Andrews Institute for Orthopaedics and Sports Medicine, says that heat stroke in children can be extremely serious.

-“Heat stroke is a severe type of heat illness that occurs when a child’s body creates more heat than it can release,” says Dr. Smurawa.
-“This results in a rapid increase in core body temperature, leading to brain damage or death if not promptly treated.”
+"Heat stroke is a severe type of heat illness that occurs when a child's body creates more heat than it can release,"explains Dr. Smurawa.
+"This results in a rapid increase in core body temperature, leading to brain damage or death if not promptly treated."